PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 Quantum gradient transforms are strategies for computing the gradient of a quantum circuit that work by **transforming** the quantum circuit into one or more gradient circuits.
+They accompany these circuits with a function that **post-processes** their output.
 These gradient circuits, once executed and post-processed, return the gradient of the original circuit.

-Examples of quantum gradient transforms include finite-differences and parameter-shift rules; these can be applied *directly* to QNodes:
+Examples of quantum gradient transforms include finite-difference rules and parameter-shift rules; these can be applied *directly* to QNodes:

 .. code-block:: python